umbraco/Umbraco-CMS/.github/CONTRIBUTING.md

 Not all changes are wanted, so on occassion we might close a PR without merging it.
 We will give you feedback why we can't accept your changes and we'll be nice about it, thanking you for spending your valueable time.

-We have [documented what we consider small and large changes](CONTRIBUTION_GUIDELINES.md), make sure to talk to us before making large changes.
+We have [documented what we consider small and large changes](CONTRIBUTION_GUIDELINES.md).
+Make sure to talk to us before making large changes.

 Remember, if an issue is in the `Up for grabs` list or you've asked for some feedback before you sent us a PR, your PR will not be closed as unwanted.